Diabetes Mellitus In Birds

 “But doc how do you take blood from my bird?
 How much blood will you take?
 Will my bird survive the procedure?”
 Charlie’s concerned owner asked.

 We took 0.14 millilites of blood (about 1 tenth of 1 ml).
 The bird tolerated the procedure well.
-See Pic 1.
+Blood is usually taken from the right jugular.

-What is the cause of this disease in birds?
+What is the cause of diabetes in birds?

 Parrots have unique evolutionary adaptations.
 They have blood glucose levels about three times as high as mammals.
 Three hormones act together to maintain the high blood glucose level.
 The glucose lowering effects of insulin are much less important in birds than in mammals.
 The disease is caused only partly by an inulin deficiency.
 Often the glucose elevating hormones are also raised making therapy more challenging.